 Ben’s employer now knows about his schizophrenia because we had to reveal it when Ben relapsed last year – but, thankfully, it made no difference to this employer.
 We are very lucky, we know.

-I am often asked, when speaking to audiences about my book Ben Behind His Voices, whether Ben feels stigmatized.
+I am often asked whether Ben feels stigmatized.
 Is that one reason he doesn’t want to take meds?
 Does he fear friends will drop him, potential girlfriends will not bother, if they know about his diagnosis?

 Sadly, yes.
 That is still true.
 And while we work in increase understanding, empathy and respect for those living with mental illness, one place we can begin is in looking for the stigma within ourselves.